Go (2001 film): Production

 The film is based on a novel by Kazuki Kaneshiro, a Zainichi Korean himself, also entitled Go.
 It was published in 2000 by Kodansha, and received a Naoki Prize.

 Reception

+Critical response

 The film received a simultaneous theatrical release in Japan and South Korea, and was the first joint Japanese and South Korean production.
 It was also the first major film to challenge existing preconceptions about Japanese identity within the commercial format of a young adult romance film.
 The film explores not just the issue of prejudice, reflected in Sakurai's unconscious racism, but that of racial identity in general.

 The film has received some criticism for its focus on racism that its protagonist experiences, in comparison to the deeply ingrained and institutionalized racism, ensuring that even after several generations of residence, many Koreans are still refused Japanese passports.

-Other Japanese films have also tackled the issue of prejudice in Japan, usually treating Koreans as the victims, such as Nagisa Oshima's Death by Hanging and Kohei Oguri's For Kayoko.
-All Under the Moon is another film with a Zainichi Korean director, and treats the Zainichi Korean ethnicity as a condition.

-In playing the role of Sugihara, actor Yōsuke Kubozuka comments on his experience, “In GO, Korean Japanese Sugihara’s identity was born because of the system of the society.
-Since I was born in Japan and I have been taking it for granted, I didn’t think about it.”

-Before playing Sugihara in the film, he was surrounded by an environment where everyone is Japanese and everyone takes that for granted.
-But after knowing the other in his own society, he internalized the nationalistic sentiments of the Japanese.
-Having discovered himself as nationalist, Kubozuka tried to rebel against what he sees as “uncool Japan” that doesn't have its own pride at all.
-In 2002, he produced a movie named Kyouki no Sakura or Madness in Bloom, in which he acted a role of young nationalistic neo-Nazi in Tokyo.